jushendhillon9/Crypto-Z0ne/README.md

-# Crypto-Z0ne
+# Crypto-Zone

 ![Crypto-Z0ne](./assets/CryptoZ0ne_Project.png)<br><br>

 ## Description:
-Crypto-Z0ne is a cryptocurrency web application.
+Crypto-Zone is a cryptocurrency web application.
 It is designed for crypto investors to track cryptocurrency prices, read related news items and manage their favorite cryptocurrencies in a watchlist.
 The goal is to provide investors with information to make informed investment decisions and conveniently keep track of their favorite cryptocurrencies.

 ## Features:
 * Search for cryptocurrencies